-Google Chrome will alert you shortly when you use weak passwords.
-The service is currently in the canary and is expected to come in the stable version.
+Google Chrome will soon warn you when you're using weak ones of access.
+The service is currently in the canary and is expected to come to the stable version.

 The security of your online accounts depends to a large extent on how strong your passwords are and, if they are too easy, hackers could break into your account.